hardin47/website/Math154/Notes/08-classification.md

 See the following (amazing!) demonstration for intuition on model validation / overfitting:  http://www.r2d3.us/visual-intro-to-machine-learning-part-2/

 One possible algorithm for building a tree is to split based on the reduction in RSS (or Gini index, etc.) exceeding some (presumably high) threshold.
 However, the strategy is known to be short sighted, as a split later down the tree may contain a large amount of information.
 A better strategy is to grow a very large tree $T_0$ and then prune it back in order to obtain a subtree.
-We use cross validation to build the subtree so as to not overfit the data.
+Use cross validation to build the subtree so as to not overfit the data.

 ******